Spacetime is Locally Inertial at Points of General Relativistic Shock Wave Interaction between Shocks from Different Characteristic Families: Preliminaries

 By construction, due to the Bianchi identities of the Riemann curvature tensor, the Einstein tensor is divergence free, \beq \text{div}\, {G}=0, \eeq with respect to the covariant divergence of the metric $g_{\mu\nu}$.
 Through \eqref{div free}, the Einstein equations ensure conservation of energy in the matter source, that is, \beq \text{div}\, {T}=0\, , \eeq which was one of the guiding principles Einstein followed in the construction of the Einstein tensor \cite{Einstein}.
 In the case of a perfect fluid, that is, when the energy momentum tensor is given by \beq T^{\mu\nu}=(p+\rho)u^\mu u^\nu + p g^{\mu\nu} \, , \eeq \eqref{Euler} are the general relativistic \emph{Euler} equations, with $\rho$ being the density, $p$ the pressure and $u^\mu$ the tangent vector of the fluid flow normalized such that $u^\nu u_\nu=-1$, (see for example \cite{HawkingEllis,SmollerTemple2}). \eqref{EFE} and \eqref{Euler} are the coupled \emph{Einstein Euler} equations, a system of 14 partial differential equations which closes once we prescribe a (barotropic) equation of state, $p=p(\rho)$, leaving 14 unknowns to solve for: $g_{\mu\nu}$, $\rho$ and $u^\nu$.
 In a \emph{locally inertial frame} around a point $p$, that is, in coordinates where the metric is the Minkowski metric up to second order metric-corrections in coordinate-distance to $p$, \eqref{Euler} reduce to the special relativistic Euler equations at $p$.
 For the Special Relativistic Euler equations, it is well-known that shock waves form from smooth initial data whenever the flow is sufficiently compressive,\cite{Christodoulou,Lax,Smoller}.
 This makes the study of shock waves inevitable for perfect fluid sources, arguing the result of this paper being fundamental to General Relativity.

 Being discontinuous, shock wave solutions satisfy the conservation law \eqref{Euler} only in a weak sense, that is, \beq \int\limits_{M} T^{\mu\nu}\varphi_{,\nu} d\mu_M =0, \eeq for all test-functions $\varphi \: \in \: C^\infty_0(M)$, and where $d\mu_M$ denotes the volume element of spacetime.
-Across the hypersurface of discontinuity $\Sigma$, the so-called shock surface, the solution satisfies the Rankine Hugoniot conditions (RH conditions), \beq [T^{\mu\nu}] N_\nu =0, \eeq where $N^\nu$ is normal to the (time-like) hypersurface $\Sigma$ and $[u]:=u_L-u_R$ for $u_L$ and $u_R$ denoting the left and right limit to $\Sigma$ of some function $u$ respectively. $[u]$ is referred to as the \emph{jump} in $u$ across $\Sigma$.
+Across the hypersurface of discontinuity $\Sigma$, the so-called shock surface, the solution satisfies the Rankine Hugoniot conditions (RH conditions), \beq [T^{\mu\nu}] N_\nu =0, \eeq where $N^\nu$ is normal to the (time-like\footnote{Physical shock waves propagate slower than the speed of light.}) hypersurface $\Sigma$ and $[u]:=u_L-u_R$ for $u_L$ and $u_R$ denoting the left and right limit to $\Sigma$ of some function $u$ respectively. $[u]$ is referred to as the \emph{jump} in $u$ across $\Sigma$.
 One can bypass the weak formalism and work instead with the RH conditions due to the following basic fact: Suppose $T^{\mu\nu}$ is a strong solution everywhere away from $\Sigma$, then, $T^{\mu\nu}$ is a weak solution in a neighborhood of the $\Sigma$ if and only if the RH conditions \eqref{JC} hold everywhere on the surface, c.f. \cite{Smoller}.

 We now discuss spherically symmetric spacetimes, examples of which are the Schwarz\-schild, the Oppenheimer Volkoff and the Friedmann Robertson Walker spacetimes, c.f. \cite{HawkingEllis,Weinberg}.
 In a spherically symmetric spacetime, assuming that one of the spaces of symmetry has constant scalar curvature equal to $1$, one can always introduce coordinates $\vartheta$ and $\varphi$ such that the metric is of the form \beq ds^2= -A dt^2 + B dr^2 + 2E dt dr + C d\Omega^2 \, , \eeq where